mhoehle/hoehleatsu.github.io/_posts/2017-06-22-interpretcis.md

 Actually, you can interpret the above prior parameters as the number of turtles you have seen with the trait (12) and without the trait (116), respectively, before conducting your above investigation.
-The posterior parameters are then just 12 + 52 = 64 turtles with the trait and 116 + 368 = 484 turtles without the trait.
+The posterior parameters are then 12 + 52 = 64 turtles with the trait and 116 + 368 = 484 turtles without the trait.
 You get the credible interval based on this posterior in R by: